, and adjacent Bullet

 Green Mask Ruins

 Below the Yellow House, Sheiks Canyon becomes wider while remaining quite shallow.
 Around a big bend are two granaries, one just a few wall fragments, the other larger, with two walls, situated quite high up the sloping valley side.
 The drainage stays similar in appearance for another mile or so until a tributary joins from the south, after which it deepens a lot but without any sheer drops, just steeply angled rock chutes and slopes.
-Below, the path traverses along a bench before descending some more, reaching a gap in the cliffs (on the north side), that allows a fine view of Grand Gulch.
+Below, the path traverses along a bench before descending some more, a slope that is steep and requires caution, then reaching a gap in the cliffs (on the north side), that allows a fine view of Grand Gulch.
 A small seep adjacent to the viewpoint produces tiny pools of good tasting water.
 The cliffs rise again and in an alcove stand two small granaries, reachable by careful walking along narrow ledges.
 The path drops down further to a stream, and shortly after to the Green Mask Ruins, consisting of several structures, the main part built high up on an inaccessible bench.
 The best aspect of the site are the pictographs - many intricate designs, mostly in red but some in white and green, together with four unusual circular designs made by adobe on a soot-blackened wall, and a selection of black signatures from early explorers such as Charles McCloyd.
 The eponymous green mask is rather harder to locate.

 Sheiks Canyon meets Grand Gulch just beyond the Green Mask Ruins, after some flat, easy walking along a wide trail.
 Downstream, the route crosses a patch of slickrock then is all through shady, wooded land.
 The next ancient site is Cave Ruins